llamaking136/key/README.md

-# jem-compiler
+# key
 I'm making a programming language.
-I call it 'Jem'.
-Never seen the show, wasn't taken, bada-bang, bada-boom, here we are.
+I'ts called 'Key'.

 Basically, I wanted a programming language like Python, but the compilabillity of C++.
 I tried compiling Python code, but it's just some kind of encryption, and it still requires the modules there.